khulnasoft/integrations-core/ecs_fargate/README.md

 #### AWS log driver

-Monitor Fargate logs by using the `awslogs` log driver and a Lambda function to route logs to Datadog.
+Monitor Fargate logs by using the `awslogs` log driver and a Lambda function to route logs to Khulnasoft.

 1. Define the log driver as `awslogs` in the application container in your task you want to collect logs from.
 [Consult the AWS Fargate developer guide][29] for instructions.